vmstio/docs/content/rules/process.md

 * Rule Violation
 * Something Else

-These are based on the default options for the Mastodon UI, and are set by the user who files the report.
+These are based on the default options for the Mastodon UI and are set by the user who files the report.
 Keep in mind that third-party clients may have fewer options based on their usage of the API.

 Moderators can determine if a report is classified incorrectly and then reclassify it, but failure to properly classify a report is not grounds to dismiss the report.